-NEW YORK (AP) — Coca-Cola disclosed Tuesday that it spent $118.6 million on health research and partnerships in the U.S. over the past five years, including funding for a group that was criticized for downplaying the role of sugary drinks in fueling obesity.
+NEW YORK (AP) — Coca-Cola disclosed Tuesday that it spent $118.6 million on health research and partnerships over the past five years, including funding for a group that was criticized for downplaying the role of sugary drinks in fueling obesity.

-The world's biggest beverage maker had vowed last month to be more transparent about the various health programs and messaging it funds.
-The pledge came after a New York Times story detailed the company's financial support for the Global Energy Balance Network.
+The world's biggest beverage maker had vowed last month to be more transparent about its various efforts to promote messages and programs on health issues.
+The pledge came after a New York Times story detailed the company's funding for the Global Energy Balance Network.
 The story said the group promotes the idea that people are overly fixated on how much they're eating, rather than how much they're exercising.

 In a video announcing the network, one of the group's leaders had said the media focuses on "eating too much, eating too much, eating too much — blaming fast food, blaming sugary drinks, and so on."

-Following criticism sparked by the New York Times story, Coca-Cola CEO Muhtar Kent said he was disappointed the company's actions created "more confusion and mistrust" and vowed to be more transparent.
-The maker of Sprite, Dasani and Powerade said its transparency effort will start in the U.S., and expand internationally.
+Following the criticism about its funding for the Global Energy Balance Network, Coca-Cola CEO Muhtar Kent said he was disappointed the company's actions created "more confusion and mistrust" and vowed to be more transparent going forward.

 In a post on its website, Coca-Cola said it spent $21.8 million on scientific research since 2010.
-It also spent $96.8 million on "health and well-being partnerships," including payments to dozens of dietitians and others who share their views with the public.
+It also spent $96.8 million on "health and well-being partnerships," including payments to dozens of dietitians and others who share their views with consumers.

-In March, The Associated Press reported that Coca-Cola had worked with fitness and nutrition experts who each suggested a mini-Coke or mini-soda as a snack in columns for American Hearth Month in February.
+In March, The Associated Press reported that Coca-Cola had worked with fitness and nutrition experts who each suggested a mini-Coke or mini-soda as a snack in columns for American Hearth Month.
 The pieces appeared on nutrition blogs and other sites.

 Coca-Cola's website lets users search its partnerships and research efforts by keyword and year.
-The organizations it has provided money to include The Obesity Society and the American Diabetes Association.
+The company, based in Atlanta, makes drinks including Sprite, Dasani and Powerade.